Scores fleeing South Sudan fighting drown in Nile - officials

 He said Uganda should have sought backing from the United Nations, the African Union or IGAD, the regional African group that is sponsoring the peace talks in Ethiopia.

-Ugandan President Yoweri Museveni, himself a former rebel-turned-statesman whose supporters dominate parliament, backed President Kiir's SPLA rebels during Sudan's civil war before South Sudan split from Khartoum in 2011 as part of a 2005 U.S.-backed peace deal that ended decades of civil war.
+Ugandan President Yoweri Museveni, himself a former rebel-turned-statesman whose supporters dominate parliament, backed Kiir's SPLA rebels during Sudan's civil war before South Sudan split away in 2011.

 The government has not said how many troops it has sent to its northern neighbour, but last month military sources told Reuters it involved deploying hundreds of soldiers.